isa-ulisboa/greends-pml/README.md

 ---
 Instructor: Manuel Campagnolo, ISA/ULisboa

 The course will follow a flipped classroom model.
 Work outside class will be based on a range of Machine Learning resources including the book *Sebastian Raschka, Yuxi (Hayden) Liu, and Vahid Mirjalili.
 Machine Learning with PyTorch and Scikit-Learn.
-Packt Publishing, 2022* and the [Practical Deep Learning course](https://course.fast.ai/) for higher level programming.
+Packt Publishing, 2022*.
 During classes, the notebooks (Python code) will be run on Google Colab.

 Links for class resources:
   - [Fenix webpage](https://fenix.isa.ulisboa.pt/courses/aaap-283463546570956).
 Academic page, where final results will be posted.